lsbardel/python-stdnet/docs/source/backends/backends.rst

 	* Sets
 	* Sorted Sets
 	* Hash tables
+	* Timeseries if you use the redis branch from lsbardel_.

 In other words, you can look at redis as a data structures server, the networked equivalent of the